QSTPT/Streaming-Chat-Bot/README.md

 - Websocket manager **Handles** Multiple users <ins>streaming at once</ins>.
 - Built-in logic to handle `max Token hits`.
 - a responsive Frontend.

 #

-### Later on:
-- Redis will be added for `using chats` and postgres for `older chats`.
-- handle production concerns.
-- use fixed-sized seed to debug

-#

-### What are the Productivity Concerns?
-- What happens if the connection drops mid-stream?

-#